MariaTX/indriver-code-wars/README.md

 create a note with a title mylabel for the next code string.
 This note could be used to jump with jl command.
 Name can consists of letters or numbers.

-# jl ax bx my label
+# jl ax bx mylabel

-​If ax < bx then you go to the code line – mylabel, and the following code string is executed.
+​If ax < bx then you go to the codeline titled "mylabel", and the following code is executed.
 Otherwise the command after jl is executed

 # print ax